Projects

 Adding capabilities to meet customer needs

-Boeing Military Helicopter Division (CH47)
+Boeing Military Helicopter Division (CH-47)

-Pratt and Whitney
+Pratt & Whitney

 VECCO Sterling Heights

-The problem
+The Problem

-A Customer had a need for parts with a complex and hard to manufacture internal drilled hole.
-The diameter of the bore to access the feature was only 4.13”, and the requirement on size and location was ±.0005 diameter and .003 True Position.
+A customer had a need for parts with a complex and hard to manufacture internal drilled hole.
+The diameter of the bore to access the feature was only 4.13″, and the requirement on size and location was ±.0005 diameter and .003 True Position.

 VECCO’s engineers retrofitted the customer’s 5-axis machine with a custom-engineered solution that allowed them to simulate another axis via a “ram extension”.
 Using in-house 3D printing technology, VECCO designed and prototyped the solution and delivered the complex part ahead of schedule.